Ramón Álvarez (boxer)

 Ramón Álvarez Barragán (born 9 August 1986) is a Mexican professional boxer.

 Professional career

 On Saturday June 28, 2008, Ramon who has seven brothers, made world history when all of them fought on the same card.
 The only downside being that three of them failed to win their pro debuts.
 The four more experienced brothers won.

 Personal life

-His brothers are welterweight prospects Ricardo Álvarez, former unified Light Middleweight and Middleweight Champion Canelo Álvarez and the former WBA World Light Middleweight Champion Rigoberto Álvarez.
+His brothers are former professional welterweight Ricardo Álvarez, four division world champion Canelo Álvarez and the former WBA World Light Middleweight Champion Rigoberto Álvarez.